 Without salt, the body would not be able to function properly.
 It is essential for so many functions in the body, sleep being one of them.
 Salt aids in regulating sleep and is a natural hypnotic.

 How to take it: Place a few grains of Himalayan Salt on your tongue and after drinking a full glass of water (this cannot be done without water).
 This is a natural sleep aid.

 Sole Therapy – Electrolyte Balance

-A tablespoon of Sole can be added to a litre of water with a bit of maple syrup and lemon to make your own energy drink, or it can be added by itself to a litre of water and drunk after a workout as a way to replenish electrolytes.
+A tablespoon of Sole can be added to a liter of water with a bit of maple syrup and lemon to make your energy drink, or it can be added by itself to a liter of water and drunk after a workout as a way to replenish electrolytes.

 Soothing Muscle Cramps

-Rock salt brine is a wonderful treatment for adrenal fatigue.
+Rock salt brine is a wonderful treatment for mild adrenal insufficiency.
 It helps to replenish your adrenal glands with the minerals they need to function properly allowing us to have better control over stressful situations.
-Alleviating pressure on our adrenal glands helps to bring balance to our hormones as well, such as cortisol, serotonin, adrenaline and melatonin.
+Alleviating pressure on our adrenal glands helps to bring balance to our hormones as well, such as cortisol, serotonin, adrenaline, and melatonin.

 Table Salt Vs. Himalayan Salt

 Table salt and most refined salts contain synthetic iodine, which is harder for the body to absorb and utilize.